eltimsy/astral-grow-shopify-api/README.md

-# Astral Grow Shopify API tests
+# Astral Grow Shopify API

-Building some tests to see what I can pull from shopify API
+The main goal of this project is to integrate shopify data with our excel amazon data.

+## How it works

+The script will first create a store object with all the products in the excel sheet.
+Next it will try to update the excelsheet with shopify data.
+(WIP)

+## Installation

+The script is built using python 3.8

+- Install requirements from requirements.txt
-For secrets create a folder called secrets and a fill called secrets.py.
-You will need to add your shopify details inside
+- Create a secrets folder with a secrets.py fill and add your shopify details to it

-In the future I will be adding some scripts that all you to edit an excel document based on the shopify data.
+    - Things to add: API_KEY, API_PASSWORD, API_VERSION, SHOP_NAME

+## How to run

+The script currently is run in the terminal with `python api_test.py`